Scope

 If accessing wiring and electrical boxes from the attic, see the Pre-Retrofit Assessment of Attics, Ceilings, and Roofs.
 If accessing wiring and electric boxes from the attic, see the Pre-Retrofit Assessment of Crawlspaces and Basements.

-- Remove switch plates and seal the gap between the electrical junction box and the drywall with caulk then install gaskets flush with the front-facing side of junction box before reinstalling the switch plates.
+- Remove switch plates and seal the gap between the electrical junction box and the drywall with caulk then install gaskets flush with the front-facing side of the junction box before reinstalling the switch plates.

 - For ceiling-mounted electrical boxes, access from the attic to caulk around the box and caulk all holes in the box with approved sealants.
-Find boxes by removing insulation.
+First, find boxes by removing insulation.
 Replace insulation when done.
-Be careful not to compress the attic insulation.
-If attic access is not possible, caulk around the base of the ceiling-mounted electrical boxes where the box meets the ceiling drywall, from the rooms below.
+Be careful not to compress the attic insulation, which could alter thermal performance.

 See the Training Tab for a video on how to air seal electrical boxes.